Our Jewelry and Materials

 We also offer 22 Karat Solid Gold or 24 Karat Solid Gold for each piece, as well as precious stone substitutions, such as diamonds, rubies and sapphires.
 If you would like your jewelry specially made in these ways, please contact us for information.

-ROMAE Jewelry has two design and production centers, Rome and New York City, while some of our pieces are finely crafted too in Thailand.
+ROMAE Jewelry has two design and production centers, Rome and New York City, while some of our pieces are finely crafted too in Turkey and in Thailand.
 Every piece of jewelry we make receives specialized attention, as it is individually cast and hand finished, and stamped with the ROMAE Jewelry logo on the interior.
 Your jewelry will also arrive with a card providing details about the original piece of ancient jewelry that inspired our creation, so that you may know its long history.

 If you would like to request that your piece is created in Rome, please specify in the Special Instructions area of the product page.
 We are happy to special deliver your piece from the heart of Rome.
 Enjoy!

 Our bangle bracelets are measured in terms of their circumference, or length around the bracelet.
 Each size is given in both inches and centimeters.
 To find the proper size bangle for you, you may use an online measuring chart, or you may measure your hand!
 First, hold your hand in front of you as if you were putting on a bangle, with your thumb and little finger touching.
 Second, with a tape measure or strip of paper, measure around your hand at its widest point, snugly.
 This is the measurement of the circumference of your hand, and is the minimum size of the bracelet that you should order.
 Keep in mind that you may want to add 1/4" to your hand measurement, when choosing your bangle size, to ensure ease of putting on the bangle, though you should not choose a bracelet size that is too large, because the bracelet may then easily fall off, while being worn.
 A good idea may be to measure the circumference of a favorite bangle that you already have, and order that size!